 You can obtain a sample of real time data from the last seven days or a sample of search data from 36 hours ago to way back to the year 2004.
 Google Trends help you determine whether a niche is dwindling, stable, or increasing via a line graph.

 Stay away from niche markets that are shrinking.
 Focus on niche markets that are rising or, at a minimum, showing stability.
+We also listed the rising niches for digital agencies.

 Step 5: Enter the Niche Market